mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/pynative.md

-# Dynamic Graph Programming
+# Dynamic Graph

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.svg)](https://gitee.com/mindspore/docs/blob/master/docs/mindspore/source_en/model_train/program_form/pynative.md)

+## Basic Capability

-In MindSpore, dynamic graph mode is also known as PyNative mode, which can be set to dynamic graph mode by `set_context(mode=PYNATIVE_MODE)`.
-In script development and network flow debugging, it is recommended to use dynamic graph mode for debugging, which supports the execution of single operators, common functions and networks, and separate gradient solving operations.
+In MindSpore, dynamic graph mode is also known as PyNative mode, which is default mode, and can also be set to dynamic graph mode by `set_context(mode=PYNATIVE_MODE)`.
+In script development and network flow debugging, debugging is convenient in dynamic graph mode, and the dynamic graph mode supports the execution of single operators, common functions and networks, and separate gradient solving operations.

 In PyNative mode, users can use the full Python API.
 In addition, for using the API provided by MindSpore, the framework will execute the operations of the operator API on the corresponding hardware platform according to the hardware platform (Ascend, GPU, CPU) selected by the user and return the corresponding results.
 The overall execution process of the framework is as follows: